 Fueled by a deep-rooted passion for music and artist development, Ambur began her journey into the industry side of things in 2021.
 This includes web presence management, digital promotion, marketing, and creative consulting.
 She became the technical director for MendoWerks Magazine after a few months of regular contributions to their blog.
 Later, Ambur would go on to join the Unleashed Music team, working alongside industry pro Geordie Gillepsie on various artist projects.
 In 2022, she launched a column at MendoWerks dedicated to all things wave music and spent the year traveling around the world, documenting wave music history as it unfolded.
 This led to interviews with key artists and figures, documentary contributions, and more.
 She has also been quietly working on the launch of her own small business as well as a few wave-related projects, and is excited to announce them soon.

 In recent news, Ambur was welcomed by The Electric Hawk as a staff writer in January, and less than six months later, became an editor.
 Ambur’s unyielding passion for the artists she loves continues to bring her to strange places, including the winding paths of a secret forest within New York City, and the streets of downtown Austin during SXSW 2023.

-When she isn’t seeking out new songs to listen to or referring to her well-worn copy of Do The Work for creative guidance, Ambur enjoys collecting cool rocks and driving up the Interstate to soak in some Adirondack air and daydream of what her next project may entail.
+When she isn’t manning the circulation desk at her part-time library job or taking a quick time-out to refer her well-worn copy of Steven Pressfield’s Do The Work for creative guidance, Ambur enjoys hunting for cool rocks and driving up the Interstate, soaking in some Adirondack air and daydreaming of what her next project may entail.